MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/first-party-license-management.md

 **Define the licensing options**

-To enable license management for your offer, select the checkbox (Placeholder).
+To enable license management for your offer, select the checkbox **Yes, I would like Microsoft to manage customer licenses on my behalf**.

 > [!NOTE]
 > This is a one-time setting, and you cannot change it once your offer is published.
+This allows the customer to manage licenses for your app within Teams.

 :::image type="content" source="~/assets/images/first-party-license-mgt/saas-isvpilot.png" alt-text="Software as a service ISVPILOT":::